 I don’t think there is a travel gene.
 Sure, genes may encourage certain types of behavior, but I don’t think you can pin “travel” specifically on someone’s genes.
 I think there are more factors at play, like their culture and environment, as well as their level of privilege.

-In cultures where travel is normalized (like in Europe or Australia), you’ll see much more people embracing that and traveling more.
-Here in the US, Americans don’t have that same view on travel which is likely why Americans don’t travel.
+In cultures where travel is normalized (like in Europe or Australia), you’ll see many more people embracing that and traveling more.

-What do you see as the next three great world-wide travel trends?
+What do you see as the next three great worldwide travel trends?
 What is driving them?
 How do you intend to capitalize on them?

 I don’t really focus too much on the trends unless they end up sticking around.